jmooring/hugo-module-example/README.md

 # Hugo Module &ndash; Example

-This is an example of a Hugo module that provides:
+This is an example of a Hugo module that provides two shortcodes:

-- partial templates
+- `green.html` renders the inner Markdown in green
-- shortcode templates
+- `red.html` renders the inner Markdown in red

-- a Sass file
+Neither shortcode uses inline styling.
+Instead, both call the `inject-style-element` partial, which dynamically inserts a shortcode-specific `style` element into the document's `head` element.

-- a site configuration file
+The module employs the `hugo-module-example` subdirectory structure as a namespace to prevent naming conflicts with other templates.

 ```text
 layouts/